 3. In the first year, the government will offer ACRS places to the most at-risk British Council and GardaWorld contractors, and Chevening alumni.
 Expressions of interest for these 3 groups under Pathway 3 have closed.

 After the first year, the government will work with international partners and NGOs to welcome wider groups of Afghans at risk including women and girls and members of minority groups.

-There are options for Afghan people trying to bring family members to the UK.
+There are options for people from Afghanistan trying to bring family members to the UK.
 Download our factsheets below.